Last Updated on

 How To Structure Art Posts

-A new artwork post will have an entirely different look than a supply review post.
+For example, a new artwork post will have an entirely different look than a supply review post.
 A review post will have a different template or layout than an upcoming events post.

 Opening sentences – Your opening sentences tell the reader what your article is about.
 It is important to spend some quality time on your opening sentence to hook your readers in.
 Over 25% of readers “bounce” (leave the page) after reading the opening sentences without reading the content of the article.

 What – The next section should explain what will be learned from the article.